Zhiwei2799/zhiweilin.github.io/_posts/2023-10-22-Generalized-Linear-Regression-and-SVM.md

 ![decision-boundary](https://github.com/zhiweilin27/zhiweilin27.github.io/assets/111717798/ec282923-e57a-47ab-b4e2-b2419c421a51)

 ## Support Vector Machine
-SVM is to find a plane that has the maximum margin, i.e. the maximum distance between data points of both classes.
+Different from Generalized Linear regression, SVM is to find a plane that has the maximum margin, i.e. the maximum distance between data points of both classes.
+This might yield better accuracy as we also maximize the margin distance, which provides some reinforcement.
+Hence, future data points can be classified with more confidence(higher accuracy).

 ![Capture](https://github.com/zhiweilin27/zhiweilin27.github.io/assets/111717798/261f95b1-3d93-426f-8908-81c7152e94c0)